 How do I figure my credit for tax paid to another state?
 Fill in an income tax return from the other state to figure the net tax due.
-Fill in that amount on line 57 of Form 1NPR.
-The amount on line 57 can't be more than the amount shown on line 48 of Form 1NPR.
-Don't fill in on line 57 either the amount of tax withheld as shown on the withholding statement (W-2 or other withholding form) from the other state or the amount of estimated tax you paid to the other state.
+Fill in that amount on line 60 of Form 1NPR.
+The amount on line 60 can't be more than the amount shown on line 50 of Form 1NPR.
+Don't fill in on line 60 either the amount of tax withheld as shown on the withholding statement (W-2 or other withholding form) from the other state or the amount of estimated tax you paid to the other state.

-Note If only part of the income taxed by the other state is taxed by Wisconsin (for example, capital gain on assets held more than one year is taxed 100% for Illinois but only 40% for Wisconsin), you must limit the credit claimed on line 57.
+Note If only part of the income taxed by the other state is taxed by Wisconsin (for example, capital gain on assets held more than one year is taxed 100% for Illinois but only 40% for Wisconsin), you must limit the credit claimed on line 60.
 Use the following formula to figure the amount of credit you may claim.

+Income taxable to both

+Wisconsin and other state

+Total income taxable

+to other state

+Total net

+Total net to other state

+Total net to other state

-Income taxable to both Wisconsin and other state v Total net Amount of credit wisconsin and other state х income tax paid = allowable against Total income taxable to other state Wisconsin tax to other state
+Total net to other state

+Amount of credit allowable against Wisconsin tax

-Fill in the amount of your credit on line 57.
+Fill in the amount of your credit on line 60.
 If only part of the income taxed by the other state is taxed by Wisconsin, attach an explanation of how you figured your credit.